By Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

-The onset of puberty is often a stressful time for adolescents and parents alike, and is typically of particular concern to parents of adolescents with AS.
-While the ups and downs of puberty are largely unavoidable, there are strategies that parents can put in place to assist their adolescents with AS in learning the ins and outs of sexual development and sexual relationships.
-A brief overview of one such strategy taken from Making Sense of Sex: A Forthright Guide to Puberty, Sex and Relationships for People with Asperger’s syndrome (Attwood, 2008) is described below.
+The onset of puberty is often a stressful time for adolescents and parents alike.
+It is time typically of particular concern to parents of adolescents with Asperger’s Syndrome.
+While the ups and downs of puberty are largely unavoidable, there are strategies that parents can put in place to assist their adolescents with Asperger’s Syndrome, in learning the ins and outs of sexual development and sexual relationships.

 – Meeting and noticing other individuals of an appropriate age/level of development

 – Understanding and dealing with physical responses (e.g., blushing, increased heart-rate, erections, etc.)

 – Flirting (making jokes, being playful, etc.)